jbatson5/SCALE-test/docs/Keno.rst

    PARM**, or **READ PARAMETER.** Parameter data may be entered in any order.
 If a parameter is entered more than once, the last value is used.
 The words **END PARA** or **END PARM**, or **END PARAMETER** terminate the parameter data.
-See Sect.
-8.1.2.3.
+See :ref:`8-1-2-3`.

 (n\ :sub:`1`)...( n\ :sub:`13`) The following data may be entered in any order.
 Data not needed to describe the problem may be omitted.